ndlib/marble-blueprints/README.md

 ## Deploy Shared Infrastructure
 Before you can deploy any of the other stacks, you must deploy some prerequisite pieces of shared infrastructure.
 These are required by both the application components and the CI/CD stacks that test and deploy those application components.

+In all cases below, deployment is done using AWS CLI commands.
+The examples given must be rewritten with valid values for each of the parameters.
+The commands assume that default parameters are chosen in each case.
+In most deployments, however, non-default parameters will be desired.
+In each case, parameters defaults can be overwritten by adding a line similar to:

+  -- parameter-overrides NetworkStackName='unpeered-network' \

+which include all of the parameters to be overwritten.

 ### Network stack

 ```console